doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 ### **Video**
 - Set **Real-time shadows** to the middle of the slider (this is less for performance reasons than to reduce the incidence of buggy shadows through walls, etc.)

+## In-game Settings
+The last step is to open the in-game console and adjust the formula for earthquake chances in "Shattered Stones."
+Open the console (~) and type: ```set fQuakeChance to 10```

 ## Mod Keybinds
 The following lists the keybinds set by the mods used in this guide: